Rosewood1985/ai-sports-edge/memory-bank/progress.md

   - This is a common issue with npm dependencies where nested dependencies can't be directly updated

 Next, I'll continue with other high severity vulnerabilities, focusing on node-fetch.

+##### 7. node-fetch (High Severity Vulnerability)

+- **Current Version**: Mixed (2.6.7, 2.7.0 in nested dependencies)
+- **Latest Version**: 3.3.2
+- **Update Command**: `npm install node-fetch@latest --save --legacy-peer-deps`
+- **Result**: Partially successful
+- **Issues Encountered**:
+  - The direct dependency was updated to version 3.3.2
+  - Many nested dependencies still use older versions (2.6.7, 2.7.0), particularly in Firebase and React Native packages
+  - Tests are still running, but likely to fail with the same error about missing `@react-native-community/netinfo` module
+- **Notes**:
+  - The update added 16 packages and changed 1 package
+  - There was a deprecation warning for node-domexception@1.0.0
+  - This is a major version update (v2 to v3) which may require code changes in components using this library
+  - Nested dependencies in various packages still use the vulnerable versions
+  - A more comprehensive fix would require updating those parent packages as well

+Next, I'll continue with other high severity vulnerabilities, focusing on minimist.